andylokandy/smallbox/README.md

 assert_eq!(closure(), "Hello, world!");
 ```

-The other uses is to eliminate heap alloction for small things, only when
+The other use case is to eliminate heap alloction for small things, except that
 the object is large enough to allocte.
 In addition, the inner `StackBox<T>` or `Box<T>` can be moved out by explicitely pattern matching on `SmallBox<T>`.